FAQ

 Note: It's possible that there was a mistake made during the copying and pasting process.

-Do not skip any step in the 10-Minute Tutorial.
+Do not skip any step in the Quick Start (Remix IDE).

 You must install the contract verification plugin in the plugin manager.

-This issue is caused by using a different kernel ID from the 10-Minute Tutorial code template.
+This issue is possibly caused by using a different kernel ID from the Quick Start code template.

-If you are trying to complete the 10-Minute Tutorial, you must use kernel ID 337.
+If you are trying to complete the Quick Start (Remix IDE), you must use kernel ID 337.

 Make sure you check Part III: Smart Contract Registration step 3

-This bug is likely due to missing some steps from the 10-Minute Tutorial
+This bug is likely due to missing some steps from the Quick Start (Remix IDE)

 For example: